 287 Beacon was designed by architect George A. Avery and built in 1881-1882 by Warren Dexter Vinal and Charles A. Dodge, masons, for speculative sale, one of two contiguous houses (287-289 Beacon).
 Vinal & Dodge are shown as the owners on the original building permit application, dated June 20, 1881.

-287-289 Beacon were built on two 24 foot wide lots which the Commonwealth of Massachusetts conveyed to building contractor George Wheatland, Jr., on January 24, 1882.
-The Commonwealth originally sold the land at its public sale on November 26, 1866.
-George Wheatland, Jr., either was the successful bidder or subsequently acquired the right to buy the land from the successful bidder by August 10, 1881, when he entered into a party wall agreement with John Francis Anderson, who held the right to purchase the lot at 285 Beacon.
+The land for 287-289 Beacon was purchased on January 24, 1882, from the Commonwealth of Massachusetts by building contractor George Wheatland, Jr. The land originally was offered for sale by the Commonwealth at its auction on November 26, 1866, and dry goods merchant Eben Dyer Jordan, co-founder of Jordan, Marsh & Company, was the successful bidder for the seven 24 foot lots running west from 283 Beacon.
+He subsequently sold or transferred his rights to purchase the five lots at 283-291 Beacon, and by 1881 George Wheatland, Jr., held the rights to the lots at 287-289 Beacon.
+On August 10, 1881, he entered into a party wall agreement with John Francis Anderson, who held the right to purchase the lot at 285 Beacon.
 It appears that George Wheatland, Jr., entered into an agreement with Vinal & Dodge to build 287-289 Beacon on the land and, when they were nearing completion, he exercised his right to acquire the land from the Commonwealth.
 He retained the house and land at 287 Beacon and transferred the house and land at 289 Beacon to Vinal & Dodge, who then sold it.

 Click here for an index to the deeds for 287 Beacon.